 Try andouille sausage at the Andouille Festival

-Cajun culture shines at Festival Acadiens et Creoles
+Cajun culture shines at the Festival Acadiens et Creoles

-Giant Omelette Festival in Abbeville is a big deal
+The Giant Omelette Festival in Abbeville is an egg-cellent time

 Music Festivals

-Crescent City Blues and BBQ Festival is free to the public and has featured a variety of performers including Los Lobos, Mel Waiters and Bobby Rush.
-Additionally, the Bogalusa Blues and Heritage Festival features amazing musical lineups year after year, and the Abita Fall Fest features multiple bands for a lively festival in the quaint town of Abita Springs, and the Acadia Music Fest in Thibodaux has entertainment everyone will enjoy.
+Crescent City Blues and BBQ Festival is free to the public and has featured a variety of performers, including Larry McCrary, Sierra Green and Bobby Rush.
+Additionally, the Bogalusa Blues and Heritage Festival features amazing musical lineups year after year, the Abita Fall Fest features multiple bands for a lively festival in the quaint town of Abita Springs, and the Acadia Music Fest in Thibodaux has entertainment everyone will enjoy.

 Cultural Festivals

-A testament to the growth of “Hollywood South,” the New Orleans Film Festival has been going strong since 1989, and the NOLA River Festival celebrates the cultural, economic, environmental, and inspirational impacts of the Mississippi River and its inhabitants on the Crescent City and the entire Gulf South region.
+A testament to the growth of “Hollywood South,” the New Orleans Film Festival has been going strong since 1989, and the NOLA River Festival celebrates the cultural, economic, environmental and inspirational impacts of the Mississippi River and its inhabitants on New Orleans and the entire Gulf South region.

-Head to the Festival Acadiens et Creoles to discover Lafayette’s culture that makes the city so unique.
+Head to the Festival Acadiens et Creoles to discover the culture that makes Lafayette unique.
 It's a free three-day festival of nonstop music, dancing, food, crafts and genuine Cajun and Creole experiences.
 And check out the Red River Revel Arts Festival and the Louisiana State Fair, both in Shreveport.

-In Houma, the Rougarou Fest celebrates the local legend of the Rougarou and the rich folklore of the bayous of Southeast Louisiana.
+In Houma, the Rougarou Fest celebrates the local legend of the Rougarou — a French werewolf-like creature — and the rich folklore of the bayous of Southeast Louisiana.

 We’ve always believed that there’s more fun to have in Louisiana than just about anywhere else.
-If this list of incredible festivals hasn't convinced you, come on over and let us show you in person.
+If this list of incredible festivals hasn't convinced you, come on down and let us show you in person.
 Foodies, adventure-seekers, heritage lovers and fun-seeking families will not be disappointed with all there is to do at Louisiana’s festivals.
-For more about Louisiana’s abundance of food, music, culture and every quirky festival in-between, take a peek at our festivals calendar.
+For more about Louisiana’s abundance of food, music, culture and every quirky festival in between, take a peek at our festivals calendar.